propensive/codl/readme.md

-# CoDaLa, a Collaborative Data Language
+# CoDL, a Collaborative Data Language

-CoDaLa is a data format for representing structured data, with special features for working with documents that may be edited by both humans and computers.
-CoDaLa files keep markup syntax to a minimum, with spaces, newlines and the `#` character being the only significant characters
+CoDL is a data format for representing structured data, with special features for working with documents that may be edited by both humans and computers.
+CoDL files keep markup syntax to a minimum, with spaces, newlines and the `#` character being the only significant characters

 ## Features